jquery/learn.jquery.com/page/jquery-ui/widget-factory/how-to-use-the-widget-factory.md

 	.progressbar({ value: 20 });
 ```

-When we call `jQuery.widget` it extends jQuery by adding a function to `jQuery.fn` (the system for creating a standard plugin).
-The name of the function it adds is based on the name you pass to `jQuery.widget`, without the namespace; in our case "progressbar".
+When we call `jQuery.widget()` it extends jQuery by adding a function to `jQuery.fn` (the system for creating a standard plugin).
+The name of the function it adds is based on the name you pass to `jQuery.widget()`, without the namespace - in our case "progressbar".
 The options passed to our plugin are the values that get set in `this.options` inside of our plugin instance.
 As shown below, we can specify default values for any of our options.
 When designing your API, you should figure out the most common use case for your plugin so that you can set appropriate default values and make all options truly optional.

 ```
 $.widget( "custom.progressbar", {

 	// Default options.
 	options: {
 		value: 0